 Romaine lettuce (also known as Cos lettuce) is the best choice for a parrot.
 The green leaves are bursting with nutritional value while remaining low in calories.

-Perhaps the most important component of Romaine lettuce is lutein, a pigment that gives the dark leaves of this vegetable their color.
-Lutein works closely alongside Vitamin A to keep a parrot’s vision sharp.
+Perhaps the most crucial component of Romaine lettuce is lutein, a pigment that gives the dark leaves their color.
+Lutein combines with vitamin A to keep a parrot’s vision sharp.

 Of equal importance is the crispy and flavorful texture of Romaine lettuce.